 As indicated above, the Yamnaya people had learned to domesticate horses and knew how to build wagons (for transport, with solid wheels).
 Chariots for warfare, with spoked wheels, were a later invention.
 Horses and wagons gave the Yamnaya people a possibility to travel longer distances than before.
 This mobility had two faces: often, they were just shepherds looking for fields, but they could be aggressive too.

 So, after about 3500 BC, the Yamnaya region started to expand.
 As a consequence, linguistic changes no longer reached everyone.
-The Proto-Italo-Celtic group had already moved to the western periphery when the passive voice endings with /r/ disappeared from the other languages (indicated in yellow on the picture below).
+The Proto-Italo-Celtic group had already moved to the western periphery when the passive voice endings with /r/ disappeared from the other languages (indicated in yellow on the picture below; and see map 3).

 Other changes that may be dated to the period between, say, 3500 and 3000 BCE, which did not reach all speakers of the Indo-European dialects:

-- In the Proto-Germanic and Proto-Balto-Slavic group, probably located in the west and northwest, case endings on /bh/ were replaced by /m/ (indicated in greenish/blueish on the picture above).
+- In the Proto-Germanic and Proto-Balto-Slavic group, probably located in the west and northwest, case endings on /bh/ were replaced by /m/ (indicated in greenish/blueish on the picture and on map 4).

-- In the eastern part of the Yamnaya region, the /k/ became an /s/ (indicated in orange).
+- In the eastern part of the Yamnaya region, the /k/ became an /s/ (indicated in orange and map 5).
 This shift is called the difference between kentum- and satem-languages.

-- It seems that people who were living along the northern shores of the Black and Caspian Seas (the ancestors of the Greeks, Armenians, and Indo-Iranians), introduced an augment /e-/ to indicate the past tense (indicated in grey).
+- It seems that people who were living along the northern shores of the Black and Caspian Seas (the ancestors of the Greeks, Armenians, and Indo-Iranians), introduced an augment /e-/ to indicate the past tense (map 6 and indicated in grey).

-- In Proto-Germanic and Proto-Italic, the perfect tense can be used as a general past tense (blue).
+- In Proto-Germanic and Proto-Italic, the perfect tense can be used as a general past tense (map 7 and blue).

-Finally, a shift that must have occured after the four shifts mentioned above, and only among the people living in southeastern Europe: the introduction of feminine nouns with masculine suffixes (in Proto-Italic and Proto-Greek) (green).
+Finally, a shift that must have occured after the four shifts mentioned above, and only among the people living in southeastern Europe: the introduction of feminine nouns with masculine suffixes (in Proto-Italic and Proto-Greek) (green and map 8).
 Gradually, the one Indo-European language, in a gradually expanding area, was falling apart.
 By the end of the Yamnaya period, in c.2300 BCE, people from the western end of the region must have been almost incomprehensible for people from the eastern end.

 To the Balkans